 Ok, this may be a huge consideration for some, especially if your business is a creative one.
 The all-around look and feel of your website must fall in line with your company’s branding identity seamlessly.

 Squarespace offers lovely theming options for this purpose that can be customized quite a bit.
-If you’re looking for a more simplistic design out of the box (especially you’re DIYing your website) go with Squarespace.
-Later on, if you want some big design changes on your website, you can hire a designer who knows the ins-and-outs of Squarespace.
+If you’re looking for a more simplistic design out of the box (especially if you’re DIYing your website) go with Squarespace.
+Later on, if you want some big design changes on your website, you can hire a designer who knows the ins and outs of Squarespace.

 When it comes to WordPress web design, the sky is the limit RIGHT AWAY.
 There are tons of design options whether you hire a super cool web designer or are doing things on your own.

 For WordPress theming, I highly suggest the premium version of GeneratePress and your main theme with Elementor installed as an easy way to handle drag-and-drop design.
 With these two powers combined, you can create a pretty stunning and unique website for your small business!

 After your project is completed, will you need ongoing website support?

 This is pretty important whether you go with WordPress or Squarespace.
 If you know that you won’t have the time or patience to change a random hiccup on your website, you’ll need the right person (or maybe a team of superheroes!) to fix the issue for you.